 Some of the largest British, Iraqi and international companies operating in Iraq now are part of the council.
 These include; Shell, BP, together with companies such as GE, Siemens, Serco, Wood, Mott MacDonald, Zaha Hadid Architects, PwC, E & Y, Standard Chartered, Eversheds, Zain, Sardar Group, Kufan Group, Stirling Education and others.
 IBBC has separate Universities Membership stream promoting educational partnerships between UK Universities and Iraqi Universities and businesses and academia.

-The IBBC receives high-level support from the Iraqi, Kurdistan and British Governments, as well as the European Union and the United States.
+The IBBC receives high-level support from the Iraqi, Kurdistan and British Governments, as well as the UN, European Union and the United States.

 By joining the IBBC, companies receive the following membership benefits: